NoSloppy/SoundFontNamingConverter/README.md

 The converted soundfonts are placed in a new folder named 'Converted_to_'X'',
 where X is the board you chose to convert to.
 Demo Video here (preliminary version): https://www.youtube.com/watch?v=O8kTYt0KenQ
-While this can run from anywhere, it might be easiest to just move a copies of the fonts you want to convert
+Just move a copy of the fonts you want to convert
 into the SoundFontNamingConverter folder with the tool files.
 See example below.